Events and Drives

 PO Box 6050, Fargo, ND 68108-6050

-Fill the Dome: Fill the Dome is held in late November around Thanksgiving and is a high school student-led initiative created to increase the impact youth have on giving back to the community.
+What.
+Fill the Dome is a high school student-led initiative created to increase the impact youth have on giving back to the community.
 The over-arching goal is to “Fill the Dome” by covering the floor of the FargoDome with nonperishable food items in a single layer.
-In recent years, the student leaders wanted to focus on how many people they could feed rather than how many items of food they could collect.
 Elementary, middle, and high schools along with area colleges all compete in this event with winners announced during the closing ceremony.
 All food and donations collected are distributed to area food banks.
+The Volunteer Network helps organize a food drive on campus for Fill the Dome.

-Giving Tree: The Giving Tree program is held in early November and runs until late December.
-NDSU students, faculty, and staff who celebrate the season of giving and are in need of assistance providing gifts for their children can sign-up with The Giving Tree Program.
+What: NDSU students, faculty, and staff who celebrate the season of giving and are in need of assistance providing gifts for their children can sign-up with The Giving Tree Program.
 Ornaments containing information about the children’s gift wishes are hung on a tree in the Student Activities Office.
-Individuals are invited to remove an ornament from the tree, purchase a gift for the child, and return the gift to the SA for distribution back to parents.
+Individuals are invited to remove an ornament from the tree, purchase a gift for the child, and return the gift to the SAO for distribution back to parents.

-The BIG Event: The BIG Event is typically held in mid-April during Spring Blast Week and is an opportunity for NDSU to give back to the community and say thanks.
+What: The Big Event is an opportunity for NDSU to give back to the community and say thanks.
 The slogan for the event is, “One BIG day, one BIG thanks”.
-The event is based off the model Texas A&M started over twenty years ago and many other colleges and universities have followed.
-Faculty, staff, students, and alumni serve at many non-profits and individual homes around Fargo, Moorhead, and West Fargo throughout the day.
+Faculty, staff, students, and alumni serve at many non-profits around Fargo, Moorhead, and West Fargo throughout the day.
 In recent years, between 600-800 individuals from NDSU have volunteered during this day.
-Past sponsors have included the NDSU Alumni Association, Student Government, and the Volunteer Network.
+The 2015 Big Event will be held on Tuesday, April 21, 2015.
+Students can begin signing-up in late March.

 Submit Your Service Hours: Did you or your group complete service hours?
 Log your hours for the Bison Service Challenge